-There are two assignments for this course.
-One assignment per semester and the assignments will each count 10% towards the class component mark.
-Topics will be discussed and handed out in class in the beginning of each semester.
+There is one assignment for this course during the first semester and the assignment will count 10% towards the class component mark.
+The topic will be discussed and handed out in class in the beginning of the semester.

 Discussion and problem questions